-At Sirius Health, our compassionate and experienced team is ready to help you with how to recover from PTSD.
+At Super Health Chatswood Medical Centre, our compassionate and experienced team is ready to help you with how to recover from PTSD.
 Post-traumatic stress disorder is a type of anxiety that can present after people experience a stressful event.
 With PTSD patients tend to feel very anxious and alert, and memories and re-runs of the trauma tend to take over the patient’s life.
 It is possible for people suffering from PTSD to make a full recovery with the appropriate professional care.

 Who Is Affected By PTSD?